Cypherock/x1_wallet_firmware/docs/bootloader.md

 ### Non Volatile Segment:-

 Non Volatile Segment is used to store constant data which is critical for secure firmware upgrade and verifies flash integrity.
 The following data is stored in the Non-Volatile protected segment.
-Pages containing important keys are prevented from page erase and READ//WRITE protection is implemented:-

-Firewall data has 4 pages:-

-#### 1\.
-Primary Bootloader Data

-Firmware Version, Firmware state, flash SHA256 digest, etc

-#### 2\.
-Backup Bootloader Data

-To be retrieved if the primary page is empty

-#### 3\.
-Permanent Key Storage

-This page can only be written to and not deleted

-#### 4\.
-Secure Data Storage

-This page is used to store data that can be updated
+This flash section is protected from READ//WRITE via firewall.

 Security Checks:-
 -----------------